 In Old Manila.
 Probably one of the few tourist spots in the city.
 It has many old Spanish churches and monuments.

-Manila is a great city for single men.
+The women in Manila make traveling to Manila a great city for single men.
 There’s a reason why it’s mentioned so much on pick-up websites.
 Online dating works great.
 Night life is plentiful, cost of living is relatively cheap, and of course the girls.
 Yes, traffic sucks, there’s not much to do tourist wise and Wi-Fi speeds can be hit or miss.
 But the formers still outweigh the latter’s.
 Just stay in BGC and you’ll be fine.

 Start meeting local girls with Filipino Cupid.